Growing Up! How to Grow Vertically in Your Garden

 3. Build a Bean Teepee

 Another classic way to grow more vertically is to build a bean teepee.
-Simple, but timeless in its appeal!
-You can grow any type of climbing bean up the teepee, and its naturally sturdy shape should reduce any wind damage.
+Simple but timeless in its appeal!
+You can grow any climbing bean up the teepee, and its naturally sturdy shape should reduce any wind damage.

 Sturdy bean teepees make a stunning feature in the garden.

 You can use bamboo canes, hazel poles or any other long, straight prunings.
 Push the canes into the ground, using a large trash can lid as a guide.
-Six to eight canes is best, but you could use four, or even seven as shown at the top of the page – the eighth cane missing to leave an entranceway into a living hideout for kids to play in.
+Six to eight canes are best, but you could use four or even seven, as shown at the top of the page – the eighth cane is missing to leave an entranceway into a living hideout for kids to play in.

 Water your beans regularly and – most crucially – pick them often to keep more pods coming.
 The more you pick, the more you’ll get!